 "'Immature Poets Borrow, Mature Poets Steal': the Archeology of Originality."
 New Brunswick, NJ: Northeast Modern Language Association.
 (April 7, 2011.)

-Silas Dent Zobal's collection of stories, The Inconvenience of the Wings, was awarded a Kirkus star for exceptional merit.
-His debut novel, The People of the Broken Neck, is forthcoming from Unbridled Books.
-He has published short fiction in the Missouri Review, Glimmer Train, New Orleans Review, North American Review, Green Mountain Review, Shenandoah, Wisconsin Review, and elsewhere.
+Silas Dent Zobal is the author of a novel, The People of the Broken Neck, and a short story collection, The Inconvenience of the Wings.
+He has published short fiction and essays in the Missouri Review, Glimmer Train, Lit Hub, New Orleans Review, North American Review, Green Mountain Review, Shenandoah, and elsewhere.
 He has won the Glimmer Train Fiction Open, been a scholar at the Bread Loaf Writers' Conference, and been awarded a fiction fellowship from the National Endowment for the Arts.

 - ENGL-205 Living Writers